thogiti/thogiti.github.io/_posts/2025-01-01-How-Jito-Solana-Works.md

 **Components**

 - Validator (Jito-Solana Client): A Solana validator, modified with extra “stages” to handle MEV bundles.
-- Relayer: Intercepts transactions at the TPU layer and forwards them to the Block Engine (and eventually to the validator).
+- [Relayer](#jito-relayer): Intercepts transactions at the TPU layer and forwards them to the Block Engine (and eventually to the validator).
-- [Block Engine](https://www.notion.so/How-Jito-works-A-Deep-Dive-16d4a0230830809984a1f0f00bc5dc04?pvs=21): Handles transaction ingestion, MEV bundle simulation, and bundle selection.
+- [Block Engine](#jito-block-engine): Handles transaction ingestion, MEV bundle simulation, and bundle selection.
-- Tip Payment Program (On-Chain): Stores MEV tips in designated `PDAs`.
+- [Tip Payment Program (On-Chain)](#jito-tip-payment-program): Stores MEV tips in designated `PDAs`.
-- Tip Distribution Program (On-Chain): Distributes the accumulated tips to validators and stakers.
+- [Tip Distribution Program (On-Chain)](#jito-tip-distribution-program): Distributes the accumulated tips to validators and stakers.
-- `TipRouter NCN` (Node Consensus Network): Decentralizes the final step of uploading merkle roots that define the final tip distribution.
+- [`Tip Rewards NCN` (Node Consensus Network)](#decentralized-distribution-with-the-tip-rewards-ncn): Decentralizes the final step of uploading merkle roots that define the final tip distribution.

 Before diving deeper, let’s first understand how jito bundles work.